BeamMP/Docs/docs/en/server/create-a-server.md

             We take no responsibility for any content on any externally linked services or websites.

-      It is therefore recommended to host a Server with one of our partnered Services!
+    It is therefore recommended to host a server with one of our partnered services!

       Please see [this guide on how to port forward](port-forwarding.md)